pgillich/ESP4S2/README.md

 - [ ] Send values back to RoboRemo
 - [ ] TCP
 - [x] Supporting more NodeMCUs in one WiFi network, for Bridge
-- [ ] Supporting more NodeMCUs in one WiFi network, for Roboremo (Controller proxy)
+- [x] Supporting more NodeMCUs in one WiFi network, for Roboremo (UDP broadcast)
 - [x] HC-SR04 sensor support
 - [ ] DHT sensor support
 - [ ] BMP180 sensor support